 |Random Write||456K IOPS||550K IOPS||640K IOPS||550K IOPS||510K IOPS||560K IOPS||650K IOPS|

-Thanks to its speedy TLC NAND and Phison E12 controller combo, the Sabrent Rocket is not that far behind.
-It also comes with the advantage of a somewhat lower price tag, and the fact that it’s available in a 4TB capacity – an entirely unique selling point in this segment for now.
+Thanks to its speedy TLC NAND and Phison E12 controller combo, the Sabrent Rocket is quite close in terms of performance.
+It also comes with the advantage of a somewhat lower price tag, and the fact that it’s available in a 4TB capacity – a unique selling point in this segment at the time of writing.
 Interestingly, the 4TB model is a bit faster in some areas compared to the smaller capacities, but not in all.

 Power Consumption (Laptop Suitability)

-We have no information on the Sabrent Rocket’s exact power consumption, other than that it has “Power Management Support for APST / ASPM / L1.2” (according to the manufacturer).
+We have no information on the Sabrent Rocket’s exact power consumption.
 What makes the Rocket a particularly interesting alternative for laptop users is the aforementioned 4TB model, which comes in the standard 2280 length.
-At the time of writing, that makes it the only 4TB option in any laptop with a single M.2 slot.
+As of now, that makes it the only 4TB option in any laptop with a single M.2 slot.

 Warranty and Endurance Rating

 Like most high-end SSDs, you get a 5-year limited warranty with the Sabrent Rocket.
 The endurance ratings in TBW (terabytes written) are not published on Sabrent’s website, but according to a representative they are as follows:

 - 4TB: 7,300 TBW

 I can find very little wrong with the Sabrent Rocket.
 The Phison controller has proven itself over the past two years and is offering terrific performance over PCIe Gen 3.0.

 As our user experience rating shows, Sabrent’s 4TB Rocket NVMe isn’t just about capacity alone – it is going to deliver one of the best overall user experiences money can buy.